MessageComposer Middleware

 OrderFactoryReturned middleware IDHandlerRole

-1.createDraftTextComposerCompositionMiddleware'stream-io/message-composer-middleware/draft-text-composition'composeAdds text to the composition.
-Adjusts mentioned users array based on the current tex
+1.createDraftTextComposerCompositionMiddleware'stream-io/message-composer-middleware/draft-text-composition'composeAdds text and updates mentioned users based on the current text.

-6.createDraftCompositionDataCleanupMiddleware'stream-io/message-composer-middleware/draft-data-validation'composeVerifies whether draft can be created and discards the process if the draft cannot be created (is empty).
+6.createDraftCompositionDataCleanupMiddleware'stream-io/message-composer-middleware/draft-data-validation'composeVerifies the draft can be created and discards if empty.

 Message Composition Customization